weidezhang/dmls-book/resources.md

 ## Chapter 7.
 Model Deployment and Prediction Service
+Streamify Batch prediction and online prediction and use feature store to ensure consistency between batch and online prediction
+Model Compression: Low Rank Factorization, Knowledge Distillation, Pruning, Quantization Edge Deployment: TVM
+Operator Optimization: Loop Tiling, Vectorization, Parallelization, Operator Fusion,
+* Machine Learning with Flink in Weibo (Search Online)
+* "Instructmentation, Observability and Monitoring of Machine Learning Models (Search Online)
+* 10 Companies Killing it at DevOps (Search Online)
+* Streaming SQL to Unify Batch and Stream Processing w/ Apache Flink
+* How we scaled bert to serve 1+ billions daily request on cpu
+* Architecture of ML Systems 04 Operator Fusion and Runtime Adapation (Graz Univesityt Matthias Boehm)

 ## Chapter 8.
 Data Distribution Shifts and Monitoring
+degenerate feedback loop: causing system output to be more homogeneous over time.
+Solution: add randomization, a more intelligent approach such as contextual bandits as an exploratory approach can help increase item diversity with acceptable prediction accuracy loss. position of a prediction is shown also affects its feedback in any way, during inference , we can set the 1st position feature as false and then predict items and then choose the ranking. data distribution shifts: domain adapation, retrain with target distribution monitoring model accuracy: monitoring features (might not directly related with model performance), monitoring prediction, monitoring raw inputs and use logs

+* Why Tiktok Made Its Users So Obsessive
+* Improving Aggregate Recommendation Diversity Using Ranking-Based Techniques
+* Recommendations as Treatments: Debiasing Learning and Evaluation
 * [Beyond Incremental Processing: Tracking Concept Drift](https://www.aaai.org/Papers/AAAI/1986/AAAI86-084.pdf) (Jeffrey C. Schlimmer and Richard H. Granger, Jr., 1986).
 Concept drift isn’t something new!
 * [Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift](https://arxiv.org/abs/1810.11953) (Rabanser et al., 2019)
 * [Out-of-Distribution Generalization via Risk Extrapolation (REx)](http://proceedings.mlr.press/v139/krueger21a.html) (Krueger et al., 2020)